The focus of these materials is what you need to know to maintain an existing site in CommonSpot.

 The intended audience includes two groups of people:

 those who are already maintaining a Web site in some other server environment; and

 those who have studied the New Pagemasters material, linked from the Full Contents in the secondary navigation block to the left.

-As such, this seminar does not include extended discussions of the trade-offs involved in page and site design, nor extended discussions of the range of information gathering and work approval processes that may be appropriate for new or radically re-designed sites.
+As such, this user guide does not include extended discussions of the trade-offs involved in page and site design, nor extended discussions of the range of information gathering and work approval processes that may be appropriate for new or radically re-designed sites.

-For many people, we believe that one or more of the following areas will prove to be significant advantages of CommonSpot:
+For many people, we believe that one or more of the following areas will prove to be attractive features of CommonSpot: